 Example

-1. Consider once again the distribution of heights for the population of 12-40 year-olds who suffer from fetal alcohol syndrome.
+1. Consider the distribution of heights for the population of 12-40 year-olds who suffer from fetal alcohol syndrome.
 Recall that this distribution is approximately normal with unknown mean and known standard deviation =6 cm.
-Suppose you want to know whether the mean height for this population is equal to the mean height for individuals in the same age group who do not have fetal alcohol syndrome which you know to be 160.0 cm.
+Suppose you want to know whether the mean height for this population is equal to the mean height for individuals in the same age group who do not have fetal alcohol syndrome, which you know to be 160.0 cm.
 Your sample of size 31 drawn from this population had a mean height of =147.4 cm.
 Perform an appropriate hypothesis test at the α=0.05 level of significance.

 State the null hypothesis.